Try These 15 Types of Video Marketing in 2025 (With Examples!)

 It’s pretty hard to go anywhere online these days without coming across a video.
-Just think about the last time you scrolled through Instagram, Facebook, or Twitter and paused on a post.
-It was probably a video that caught your attention, right?
+Just think about the last time you scrolled through Instagram, Facebook or Twitter and paused on a post.

-Consumers are now watching more videos than ever before.
+Consumers are now watching more video than ever before.
 Experts predict that the average person will spend 100 minutes every day watching online videos this year.
 That adds up to almost 26 days a year, just watching videos.

 So if you are looking to do more video marketing for business, this post will give you the guidance and insight you need to take your video marketing strategy to the next level.
-We’ll go over:

 The Importance and Benefits of Video Marketing

-We all know the importance of video marketing, considering that videos reign supreme across most online channels, In fact, adding videos to websites even increases your chances of showing up higher in the SERPs.
 But let’s dive into how and why video marketing does such a fantastic job at grabbing people’s attention and driving key actions from your audience.

 Online video marketing supports three key stages of brand development: differentiation, retention and growth.